 It’s great for cold weather.
 The Stanadyne is actually a bit more effective in cold conditions than the Howe treatment.
 It’ll lower the cold plug filter point by 25 degrees F, and it improves pouring conditions by around 40 degrees F.

 It reduces water content and prevents corrosion.
 It has special demulsifiers which cause water droplets to come out of suspension, so they can be evaporated.

 It’s alcohol-free, so you don’t have to worry about corrosion on your components.

-As with some of our other recommendations, one or two previous buyers were unimpressed with the results.
+As with some of our other recommendations, one or two previous buyers whose reviews we read online were unimpressed with the results.
 However, they were driving newer vehicles, which as we’ve said don’t tend to show drastic improvements (since they’re less likely to have lost performance in the first place).